HOLOGRAPHICpizza/SATE2012-gridinabox/README.md

-SATE2012-gridinabox
+SATE2012 - Grid-In-A-Box
 ===================

-Grid-In-A-Box is a SATE2012 project to create a package to easily deploy robust OpenSim grids.
+Grid-In-A-Box is a project for [Summer At The Edge 2012](http://wbi-icc.com/centers-services/discovery-lab) to create a package that any person with basic IT skills (no previous OpenSim experience) can use to deploy a robust, stable [OpenSimulator](http://opensimulator.org) grid, or a new region to join to an existing grid.

+A large portion of the project is simply documentation, a "service manual" for configuring and maintaining a grid / region.
+There will also be a simi-graphical (ncurses-like) installation script for Linux and Windows, as well as support scripts to simplify administration.